Possession of Firearm by Felon in Raleigh / Person Subject to Domestic Violence Order

 If you are facing criminal charges of being a felon in possession of a firearm or possessing a firearm while you were subject to a domestic violence protective order, it is in our best interest to immediately seek legal counsel.
 Coolidge Law Firm fights to protect the rights of clients all over the greater Raleigh area.

-Wake County Possession of Firearm by Person Subject to Domestic Violence Order Overview
+Raleigh Possession of Firearm by Person Subject to Domestic Violence Order Overview

 - When can convicted felons legally possess firearms?